Damel91/Inverted-Pendulum/Gulliver/README.md

 The stl files can be found here in case you want to print my design https://www.thingiverse.com/thing:3084400 or if you click on Inverted-Pendulum and you can download the entire project which also contain the stl files.

-Very soon I'll update this branch by putting a video showing how it works.